George Hayter: Later years

-His younger brother, John (1800–1895), was also an artist, known chiefly as a portrait draughtsman in chalks and crayons and his younger sister Anne worked as a miniaturist.
-Some sources say that the influential printmaker Stanley William Hayter was a direct descendant from John Hayter, although others say the ancestor was Sir George Hayter himself.
-However the family tree of John and George Hayter published in Crisps Visitations shows no possible link to SW Hayter.
-What is known for certain is that the French painter and writer, Jean René Bazaine was a great great grandson of George Hayter, through his eldest daughter Georgiana Elizabeth, who married Pierre-Dominique Bazaine older brother of Marshal Bazaine.
+His younger brother, John Hayter (1800–1895), was also an artist, known chiefly as a portrait draughtsman in chalks and crayons and his younger sister Anne worked as a miniaturist.
+Some sources say that Stanley William Hayter was a direct descendant of John Hayter, while others say the ancestor was Sir George Hayter himself.
+On the other hand, the Hayter pedigree in Visitation of England and Wales contradicts these claims.
+What is known for certain is that the French painter and writer, Jean René Bazaine was a great-great-grandson of George Hayter, through his eldest daughter Georgiana Elizabeth, who married Pierre-Dominique Bazaine older brother of Marshal Bazaine.